-Client: Royal College of Obstetricians and Gynaecologists (from July 2016 onwards)
+Client: Royal College of Obstetricians and Gynaecologists (July-November 2016)

-Manchester Global Foundation is providing consultancy and advisory services to the Royal College of Obstetricians and Gynaecologists, in the form of technical support to their Global Health department.
+Manchester Global Foundation provided consultancy and advisory services to the Royal College of Obstetricians and Gynaecologists, in the form of technical support to their Global Health department.

 Client: Oxford Policy Management (August 2016)

-Manchester Global Foundation is providing consultancy and advisory services to Oxford Policy Management, in the form of technical support to their health portfolio.
+Manchester Global Foundation provided consultancy and advisory services to Oxford Policy Management, in the form of technical support to their health portfolio.